 - F.3.3.A To progress to Integrated Masters degree Level a student will have met the University's general Level 6 pass standard and also have achieved a weighted mean of all Level 6 module marks of not less than 50%. - F.3.3.B Students who have failed to meet the general Level 6 pass standard or not achieved a weighted mean of all module marks of at least 50% will be entitled to one opportunity to resit assessments with a mark below 50% in up to a maximum of 60 credits of modules. - F.3.3.C Resit module marks will be capped at either 40% or the original module mark, whichever is the higher.
 For the purposes of calculating whether a student, on a resit, has achieved a weighted mean of all module marks of at least 50% the merit mark of the module awarded on a resit will be used in making that calculation. - F.3.3.D Students who have reached the general Level 6 pass standard but not the requirement of a weighted mean of all module marks of at least 50% will be awarded the appropriate Bachelor award determined in accordance with the University Undergraduate Regulations for Bachelor degrees. - F.3.3.E Students who have failed to meet the general Level 6 pass standard will be awarded the appropriate qualification determined in accordance with the Undergraduate Regulations for Bachelor degrees.
 Exceptionally, a student who has taken less than 60 credits of resits may be allowed by the Board of Examiners a second opportunity to resit failed modules, subject to the overall limit of 60 credits not being exceeded. - F.3.3.F There is no opportunity to retake Level 6 modules. - F.3.3.G The award of Bachelor degree will be calculated in accordance with the University Undergraduate Regulations.
-The award will not be made until the student exits the programme. - F.3.4 Transfer into Integrated Masters Award - F.3.4.A A student on a Bachelor degree programme may transfer in to the appropriate Integrated Masters version of that programme subject to meeting the following conditions: - F.3.4.A.i The student profile upon completion of the previous Level met the Integrated Masters progression requirements for that Level. - F.3.4.A.ii The transfer is requested by the student prior to the date of the Board of Examiners which would normally have formalised the award of the Bachelor degree. - F.3.5 Level 7 - F.3.5.A Where a student has completed all of the credits in Level 7 modules an Integrated Masters degree will be awarded with a postgraduate classification of Distinction, Merit or Pass as determined by a student who has achieved a mark of at least 50% in all modules studied at Level 7. - F.3.5.B The general pass standard for Level 7 of an Integrated Masters award is as follows:
+The award will not be made until the student exits the programme.

+F.3.4 Transfer into Integrated Masters Award

+- F.3.4.A A student on a Bachelor degree programme may transfer in to the appropriate Integrated Masters version of that programme subject to meeting the following conditions: - F.3.4.A.i The student profile upon completion of the previous Level met the Integrated Masters progression requirements for that Level. - F.3.4.A.ii The transfer is requested by the student prior to the date of the Board of Examiners which would normally have formalised the award of the Bachelor degree.

-F.3.5.B.i A module mark of at least 50% for all modules making up the award.
+- F.3.5.A A student who has met the general pass standard for Level 7 detailed below will be awarded an Integrated Masters degree with a postgraduate classification of Distinction, Merit or Pass based upon a calculation of the weighted mean of module marks that comprise the full 120 credits. - F.3.5.B The general pass standard for Level 7 of an Integrated Masters award is as follows: - F.3.5.B.i A module mark of at least 50% for all modules making up the award.